Alchemija ir Ezoterinės Tradicijos - www.Kristalai.eu

 Meditation and Spiritual Practices

-Alchemy was not just a physical pursuit, but also a spiritual one.
+Alchemy was not only a physical pursuit but also a spiritual one.

-• Inner Alchemy: Practitioners engaged in meditation, visualization, and rituals to alter their consciousness.
+• Inner Alchemy: Practitioners engage in meditation, visualization, and rituals to transform their consciousness.

-• Creative Imagination: Using imagination as a tool to reach hidden areas of reality.
+• Creative Imagination: Using imagination as a tool to access hidden realms of reality.

 Ritual and Ceremony